ilyagr/jj/docs/branches.md

 pull from the remote (e.g. `jj git fetch`).
 The conflict resolution will also propagate to the local branch (which was presumably also conflicted).

+## Pushing a branch and how it can fail

+See `jj help git push` for an overview of how branches are pushed.
+In this section, we cover some details and describe why `jj`  might refuse to push a branch.

+For `jj git push --remote <remote name> --branch <branch name>` to succeed, the following conditions must be satisfied:

+1. The local branch `<branch name>` must not be [conflicted](#conflicts).
+It is OK if the local branch does not exist at all; in this case succesfully pushing the branch would mean deleting the branch on the remote.
+2. If `jj` has a record of `<branch name>@<remote name>`, then this remote branch must be [tracked](#remotes-and-tracked-branches) before it is pushed to.
+It is OK if `jj` has no record of such a remote branch (assuming the actual remote does not have such a branch either, so that the next condition is satisfied).
+If so, a successful `jj git push` will create this record and mark the remote branch as tracked automatically.
+3. `jj` will contact the remote and check that the actual state of the remote branch matches `jj`'s record of its last known position.
+If they do not point to the same commit, or if only one of them exists, `jj` will refuse to push the branch.
+In this case, you need to `jj git fetch --remote <remote name>`.
+   This may create some branch conflics, which you'll need to resolve before trying `jj git push` again.

 [design]: design/tracking-branches.md